Privacy Policy

 9.3 Operational Caches and Logs

-We retain certain operational artifacts for internal operational purposes:
+We retain certain operational artifacts for internal operational purposes, all on SIC-controlled DigitalOcean infrastructure:

-- Compiled-snapshot perspective cache in our managed Postgres — performance cache of compiled Perspective outputs (LRU)
+• Compiled-snapshot perspective cache in our managed Postgres — 7-day LRU, rebuildable from your repository content

-- Internal user, account, auth, and repo-connection records — retained for the term of your subscription
+• Internal user, account, auth, OAuth-token, and repo-connection records (modeled via Datomic over Postgres) — retained for the term of your subscription

 These artifacts are retained on our standard operational schedule and are deleted in our ordinary cycle, except as persists in ordinary-course backups.
 We do not warrant a specific retention period for operational caches and logs in the standard offering beyond what is described here.

-For Subscribers requiring specific retention windows, customer-controlled deletion, or elimination of operational caches entirely, Enhanced Deployment Options under an SOW allow these to be configured (single-tenant managed deployment, on-premises deployment, customer-controlled storage, or customer-accessible operational logs).
+For Subscribers requiring elimination of server-side caches entirely, customer-accessible operational logs, or a Platform instance configured for zero data retention, Enhanced Deployment Options under an SOW allow these to be configured (single-tenant managed deployment, Zero-data-retention deployment, on-premises deployment, customer-controlled storage, customer-accessible operational logs, or eval capture disable).

 9.4 Recipient Conversation Data